RyanLucchese/dwm_status/README.md

 dwm_status
 ===========

-Just a status bar for dwm
+Just a status bar for dwm for FreeBSD >=10.0